Divisibility of the coefficients of modular polynomials: The numbers

 counts the number of cyclic $N$-isogenies of $E$ which reduce to endomorphisms modulo $\pi$.
 This depends crucially on whether the reduced elliptic curve $E_{A/\pi}$ is ordinary or supersingular.

 \begin{prop} Suppose $p\nmid N$.
 We have $C_0(N,p) = \psi(N)$ for $p=2,3,5$; $C_{1728}(N,p) = \psi(N)$ for $p=2,3,7$ and $C_5(N,13) = \psi(N)$. \end{prop}

 \begin{proof} The cases $J$ and $p$ in the statement are precisely those where $J$ is the only supersingular invariant in characteristic $p$.
-Now the result follows, since all roots of $\Phi_N(X, J) \bmod \pi$ correspond to elliptic curves isogenous to $E_{A/\pi}$ and are thus again supersingular. \end{proof}
+All roots of $\Phi_N(X, J) \bmod \pi$ correspond to elliptic curves isogenous to $E_{A/\pi}$ and are thus again supersingular, thus all $\psi(N)$ roots of $\Phi_N(X+J, J)$ reduce to $0 \bmod \pi$. \end{proof}

 \begin{prop} Suppose $p\nmid N$.
-Suppose $E$ has ordinary reduction, then $\CO_{J,\pi}$ is an order of discriminant $D$ in an imaginary quadratic field.
-Denote by $\chi_D$ the associated Kronecker character. \begin{enumerate} \item We have
+Suppose $E$ has ordinary reduction, then $\CO_{J,\pi}$ is an order of discriminant $D$ in an imaginary quadratic field. \begin{enumerate} \item We have

 with equality if $\CO_{J,\pi}$ is a principal ideal domain.